The missing proof of Paley's theorem about lacunary coefficients: Pairs of nested projections

 \begin{remark} The subspaces~$L_j$ that we used in the proof of Theorem~\ref{th:Paley} are invariant under multiplication by~$\overline z$, and their conjugates are invariant under multiplication by~$z$.
-In the discussion in~\cite{Forelli}, it is observed, when~$f$ is analytic, that those conjugate subspaces must be simply invariant, and that one can apply the characterization of simply invariant subspaces of~$L^2(\T)$ to show that both factors~$\overline h$ and~$g$ of~$f$ can be chosen to be analytic too. \end{remark}
+In~\cite{Forelli}, it was observed that those conjugate subspaces must be simply invariant when~$f$ is analytic, and the characterization of simply invariant subspaces of~$L^2(\T)$ was then used to show that both factors~$\overline h$ and~$g$ of~$f$ can be chosen to be analytic too. \end{remark}